iamgbsmith/til/swift/set-badge-icon-in-the-dock.md

 NSApp.dockTile.badgeLabel = "";
 ```

 Do not set the value in the string to a non-numeric value.
+Apple Human User Interface guidelines also suggest using badging to supplement notifications, not to denote critical information.